- 8 hours ago

 With Van der Sar retiring at the end of the 2010-11 season, United boss Ferguson knew he needed a long-term goalkeeper.
 He scouted David de Gea, and signed the player following Gary Neville’s testimonial in May 2011.

-The Spaniard has been viewed as one of the best goalkeepers in the league for much of his time at Old Trafford, even if his confidence and form have fallen in the last couple of seasons.
+The Spaniard was viewed as one of the best goalkeepers in the league for much of his time at Old Trafford, even if his confidence and form fell in his final seasons at the club.

 3) Rio Ferdinand - £41.5m from Leeds, 2002